 To make tax equitable and fair while calculating the taxable profits, HMRC’s way is capital allowance.
-It aims to provide accurate HMRC depreciation rates while publication.
-Regardless of whether a business entity is a sole trader, partnership, or a limited company, capital allowance is tax equivalent of depreciation.
+It aims to provide accurate HMRC depreciation rates during publication.
+Regardless of whether a business entity is a sole trader, partnership, or limited company, capital allowance is the tax equivalent of depreciation.

 - Claiming Capital Allowance